 Faculty Time Release Funds

-Time Release Funds are aimed at recognizing the quality research that is being done at UMM and to provide support for tenure-line faculty to dedicate more time to research.
-Five awards will be made available to faculty through a competitive proposal process that will be overseen by the Faculty Development Committee.
-Each applicant may apply for an award providing a four-credit course release during the academic year.
+Time Release Funds are aimed at recognizing the quality research that is being done at UMN Morris and to provide support for tenure-line faculty to dedicate more time to research.
+Up to two awards will be made available to faculty through a competitive proposal process that will be overseen by the Dean and Division Chairs.

 Funds for successful course release requests may be provided to the appropriate hiring unit to hire temporary staff to teach one four-credit course, labs, etc. Proposals require the applicant to work with their discipline colleagues and division chairs to devise and commit to a plan for accommodating the course release without significantly impacting course availability or colleagues’ workloads.
 Overload payments to existing full-time faculty members to cover courses are not allowed.
 Applications require the signature of the appropriate division chair.

 Please complete the application form and submit the following information:

 - Description of the research or creative project that will be undertaken (no more than one page)

 - Description of how you will use this release to advance your research or creative project (workplan). (no more than one page)